 Employees with permanent contracts: pros and cons

 A permanent employment contract does not have a fixed end date.
-That means you expect that the tasks that the employee performs will continue the next few years, and you want to keep working with the employee.
+That means you expect that the tasks that the employee performs will be necessary in the coming years, and you want to keep working with the employee.
 What are the pros and cons of a permanent contract?

 A permanent contract only deals with the length of the contract period and not the working hours.
 For example, you can offer an employee a permanent zero-hour contract.